ElegantEngineeringTech/laravel-referrer/README.md

 -   Google Click ID (gclid)
 -   Meta Click ID (fbclid)
 -   TikTok Click ID (ttclid)
--   Header referer value
+-   Header referrer value
--   All url UTM values
+-   All URL UTM values
--   Or add your own source ...
+-   Or add your own source

-The package is designed to be very flexible regarding:
+The package is designed to be highly flexible regarding:

--   How you want to detect the referrer.
+-   How you want to detect the referrer
--   How you want to store the referrer value.
+-   How you want to store the referrer value

 Out of the box, it can store referrer values in: